DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

-If you’re suffering pain in your feet, visit a top NYC podiatrist, Dr. Jennifer McCoy for a thorough exam and diagnosis to uncover the cause.
+If you’re suffering pain in your feet, visit a top NYC podiatrist, Dr. Sophia Solomon for a thorough exam and diagnosis to uncover the cause.
 You’re more likely to need a NYC foot specialist or podiatric doctor as a result of the following situations:

 - Running on hard surfaces, or if you’ve recently moved your exercise to a hard surface

 - Standing, walking, running or just being on your feet for an extended duration

 - Being overweight, which can put excessive strain on your heels